zackstout/beatles-songwriting/README.md

 - 🎵 Los Paranoias
 - vamp in Cm7/F7, think of as being in C Dorian, since you don't want to use the b6 of C (Ab) over the F chord.
 - 🎵 Don't bother me, also using the i - IV - i progression.
-- (See: while my guitar gently weeps, run for your life, norwegian wood)
+- (See: while my guitar gently weeps, run for your life, norwegian wood (this bird has flown))
 - (p.
 285) Those all contain the IV -- but none contains the "brave" major 6 note in the melody.
 - 🎵 A taste of honey: clearly Dorian
 - 🎵 Eleanor Rigby: ambiguously Dorian or Aeolian (in E minor, using C natural in melody) (mccartney)